mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-resolved-with.md

 }
 ```

-Alright, we've got our async function working in some distant land called **the event loop**.
+We've got our async function working in some distant land called **the event loop**.
 Now, let’s test that the value it resolves with is what we expect!

 ```javascript
 import { getArtistInfo } from './musicLibrary';